Val d'Isère is one of the most famous French Alpine resorts

 Summer skiing on the Grande Motte glacier is available from 8 a.m. to 1 p.m.
 It has 27 kilometers of slopes for all levels, as well as a snow park with jumps and, on occasion, a half pipe.

-Val d’Isère offers several great restaurants, ranging from the two-Michelin-starred L’Atelier Edmond to the good value self-service restaurant, La Cascade at the foot of the Pissaillas glacier.
+Val d’Isère offers several great restaurants, ranging from fine dining restaurants to the good value self-service restaurant.
+In the village center, we recommend La Mourra restaurant, La Table de l’Ours.

 La Baraque is a locals’ favorite in the village.
 The menu is varied and the atmosphere is pleasant, serving classic and fusion food.
-Le Lodge Bar & Restaurant provides alpine staples such as fondue as well as pizzas for a more relaxed experience.
-Later, the resident DJ hits the stage.
+Le Lounge Bar at Avenue Lodge is a great place to chill at the end of a ski day!

 Après-ski and drinks in Val d'Isère?